Yoshi8765/GRN_Generate_Run/zack_kateka/README.md

 ### Ordering Experimental Data
 To collect data orders from students, we have created a google form [BIOEN 498: Experiment Request Form](https://docs.google.com/forms/d/1OFsoRf8hEJw4d3bpdQHlR1wrq_fUVGD6PmKRf3d1TdY) which students should be given access to.
-Use run_experiments.py to run student experiments.
 Update the team names on the google form if necessary, and when creating the score file (step 3 below) make sure these team names match those in the score file.

 1. Download csv from google forms